 Here’s a pro tip: you can get the reliability of a registered agent service and the cost-effectiveness of an individual.
 The best of both worlds.
 When you hire certain LLC services to start your business, they’ll throw in free registered agent service.

 Hire a company like IncFile or ZenBusiness to form your Idaho LLC.
 In addition to taking care of your Certificate of Organization and other formation requirements, they will automatically include a registered agent.
 It’s a great two-for-one deal.

-And an LLC service is pretty affordable – $100 for the Idaho LLC formation fee, plus a $49 or $79 service fee.
+And an LLC service is pretty affordable – $100 for the Idaho LLC formation fee, plus a small service fee.
 That’s great value for the number of benefits you receive.
 Some services will even cover and consolidate your LLC formation costs.

 Take this route and you’ll sweep all formation paperwork and registered agent duties off your plate.
 Plus, to keep track of everything, these services provide user-friendly online dashboards, so you can follow everything they’re doing to keep your LLC in good standing.

 Registered Agent Changes and Resignation

 You may have a wonderful registered agent, someone who takes care of everything efficiently and who you trust completely.
 But you know what they say: all good things must come to an end.
 At some point in the life of your LLC, you may need to change your Idaho registered agent.